 Analytical results are typically available for bacteria and water quality samples within two weeks.
-If a rush is needed on the analysis, results can be transmitted via phone or fax in a more timely manner.
-Macroinvertebrate samples for bioassessment typically take six months for analysis and reporting by the analytical lab.
+If a rush is needed on the analysis, results can be transmitted via phone or email in a more timely manner.

 2A regulatory criteria do not exist for TPH, and no value will be adopted as a Project Action Limit.
 This TPH data is considered to be a baseline screening level data to determine the impacts of stormwater runoff from a parking lot into nearby Morro Bay, prior to treatment.
 An upcoming project will divert and treat the stormwater runoff.
 This sampling will illustrate the impacts of the treatment by demonstrating the reduction in pollutants.